ovh/docs/pages/bare_metal_cloud/dedicated_servers/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-asia.md

 ### Add a Public Cloud project to the vRack

-> [!warning]
+> [!primary]
-> If you do not have a vRack in your account, you need to [order one](/links/network/vrack) before proceeding.
-This service is free of charge.
+> This does not apply to newly created projects, which are automatically delivered with a vRack.
+To view the vRack once the project has been created, go the `Bare Metal Cloud`{.action} menu and click on `Network`{.action} in the left tab.
+Click on `vRack private network`{.action} to view the vRack(s).
 >

-Once your [Public Cloud project](/pages/public_cloud/compute/create_a_public_cloud_project) is set up, you will need to add it to the vRack.
+> You can also remove the project from its allocated vRack and attach it to another vRack if you wish, particularly if you already had an existing vRack with your dedicated server(s).

-Go to the `Bare Metal Cloud`{.action} menu, click on `Network`{.action} in the left tab, then on `vRack private network`{.action}.
+For older projects, once you have ordered your [vRack](/links/network/vrack), go to the `Bare Metal Cloud`{.action} menu, click on `Network`{.action} in the left tab, then on `vRack private network`{.action}.
 Select your vRack from the list.

-From the list of eligible services, select the project you want to add to the vRack and then click on the `Add`{.action} button.
+From the list of eligible services, select the project you want to add to the vRack and click the `Add`{.action} button.

 ![add project to vrack](images/addprojectvrack.png){.thumbnail}